chpc-tech-eval/scc/tutorial4/README.md

-## Source OpenFOAM Environment and Set GCC 15 Flags
+## Source OpenFOAM Environment and set Flags

 > **Critical:** Always source the bashrc FIRST, then set WM_NCOMPROCS.
 > Setting WM_NCOMPROCS before sourcing will cause it to be overwritten.